Elliot Rodger: Behavior with others

-By January 2014, Rodger contemplated launching his planned attack during Valentine's Day or Deltopia, a spring break event in Isla Vista in early April.
-He dismissed these dates due to heightened police presence and his realization he required additional time for preparation.
-Rodger eventually chose to mount his attack on April 26.
-In February 2014, Rodger called his sister while drunk and wandering alone through Isla Vista while complaining about women ignoring him.
-Rodger's sister reassured him and calmed him.
+By January 2014, Rodger had imagined launching his planned attacks during Valentine's Day or Deltopia, a spring break event in Isla Vista in early April, but dismissed those dates due to an anticipated heightened police presence and the additional time needed for preparation.
+Rodger eventually chose to mount his attacks on April 26.
+In February 2014, Rodger, while drunk and wandering alone through Isla Vista, called his sister to complain about women ignoring him.
+Rodger's sister reassured and calmed him.
 Concerned about his social isolation, she became worried the social scene in Isla Vista would further damage her brother's mental health.

-In February 2014, Rodger bought another SIG Sauer P226 handgun for $1,132 in Oxnard, in case the other two firearms jammed.
-Throughout February and March of that year, Rodger visited gun ranges and made multiple ammunition purchases using money he had saved from gifts from his grandparents and the $500 monthly allowance from his father.
-On two separate occasions, Rodger visited the library at SBCC, where a librarian helped him find books about serial killers and mass murderers.
-He read the books in the library but never checked them out.
+In February 2014, Rodger bought a second SIG Sauer P226 handgun for $1,132 in Oxnard, in case either of his other two guns jammed.
+Throughout February and March of that year, Rodger visited gun ranges and made multiple ammunition purchases.
+On two separate occasions, Rodger visited the library at SBCC, where a librarian assisted him in locating books about serial killers and mass murderers.

 Online activity

-Rodger had a social media presence, sharing selfies on his Facebook profile, on which he showed himself enjoying luxurious plane rides and attending movie premieres.
-Rodger also frequently shared posts on Twitter and Google+, often posting pictures of himself alongside his car and posts about feeling lonely.
-On his personal blog, Rodger portrayed himself as a "sophisticated, polite gentleman," describing his difficulties in socializing and connecting with others in Isla Vista.
-He would drive around the city, and secretly record women and couples while complaining how lonely he felt while seeing them.
-Rodger expressed his grievances about being a lifelong virgin on platforms such as YouTube.

-On the week leading up to April 26, Rodger uploaded twenty-two videos on YouTube, describing his loneliness and frustration due to his unsuccessful attempts at attracting a girlfriend.
-In the videos, he would question why women would prefer "inferior" men over him, questioning why his perceived good looks, high end clothes and expensive car failed to garner any attention or acknowledgment from them, with video titles such as: "Why do girls hate me so much?", "Being lonely on Spring Break sucks", "Life is so unfair because girls don't want me", and "My reaction to seeing a young couple at the beach, Envy."